Kodali-N/CustomerChurnDashboard/README.md

     with churn, we could observe that High churn was observed in case of monthly contracts, those who avail no tech support, in the first year of subscription and those who opted for Fibre Optic internet.
-- Low churn was observed in case of lon tern conrtacts, those customers who are engaged with the service for more than 5 years.
+- Low churn was observed in case of long term contracts, those customers who are engaged with the service for more than 5 years.
 - Factors like gender, availability of phone services, and number of multiple line had nearly 0 impact on the churn.